CorbOnTheCobb/ChatAppForNetworkingClass/README.md

 Input/Output Streams: Allow data transfer between the server, clients, and the console.

 Looping: Continuous loops in both server and client allow for ongoing interaction.

+# TODO:
+I still need to add different groups so that each client can choose a group and only talk in that group as per the project instructions.